Field Trip!

 Two years ago, Oregon Venture Fund convened a diverse group of trustees, executives and leaders from our region’s foundations, universities, colleges and other institutional investors for the first time to get acquainted, hear from a couple of our founders, and learn about Oregon Venture Fund.

-After lunch, we got back on the bus and headed to the Salt & Straw headquarters in the Central Eastside Industrial District for tasty ice cream samples and a tour of their manufacturing facility.
+Kim Malek’s team at Salt & Straw headquarters in Portland’s Central Eastside Industrial District took us on a tour of their manufacturing facility.
 Our guests were respectful of the health and safety codes, donning smocks, hairnets, gloves and booties for our shoes.
 It was hard to imagine the sheer volume of ice cream leaving the facility on a daily basis to serve Salt & Straw’s 55 scoop shops and retail customers nationwide.
+A few guests wondered why OVF invested in an ice cream company.
+They quickly realized Salt & Straw is creating artisanal ice cream sourcing local ingredients at scale in a way that no one has ever successfully executed.
+Other brands have the same flavors and it is mass produced.
+Salt & Straw has the makings of a cult brand and it shows.
+OVF invested in 2019 and 2020.
+Today, they have surpassed $100M in annual recurring revenue and employ nearly 2,000 people.

 If you or an organization you know is interested in learning more about Oregon Venture Fund and the companies we back, please reach out to Melissa Freeman, Director of Investor Relations and Capital Raising, at Melissa@OregonVentureFund.com.